morungos/morungos.github.io/_posts/2022-09-05-scots-proverbs.md

 1. An artifact that celebrates the Scots language
 2. Playfully exploring the 'sound' of a language and how it interacts with rhetoric
 3. A demonstration of the [Slow AI](/2021/05/08/slow-ai/) approach
-4. Homage to my ancestral roots
+4. A small homage to my ancestral roots in Aberdeenshire

 So, in this small project, I wanted to build a small Twitter bot using artificial intelligence, and specifically a small language model, to generate made-up Scots proverbs while preserving as much as